Lesson 3 of 6

 The .25 Delta — The Sweet Spot

-If you could only trade one delta for the rest of your options career, the .25 delta is the one most professional premium sellers would choose.
-It sits at the intersection of a still-high probability of profit (~75% OTM) and meaningfully better premium than the .20 delta.
-This is the sweet spot — aggressive enough to generate real income, conservative enough to survive normal pullbacks.
+If I could only pick one delta for the rest of my trading career, it's .25.
+No question.
+It sits right at the intersection of a 75% win rate and meaningfully better premium than .20 delta.
+This is the sweet spot -- aggressive enough to generate real income, conservative enough that normal pullbacks don't wreck you.
+Most of my trades live here.

 Comparing the Premium Jump

-The premium curve is not linear.
-Moving from .20 to .25 delta picks up disproportionately more premium relative to the additional risk.
-This is because you are moving into the steeper part of the premium-vs-delta curve, where each incremental delta point carries more option value.
+The premium curve isn't linear -- this is key.
+Moving from .20 to .25 delta picks up way more premium than the extra risk deserves.
+You're moving into the steeper part of the curve where each delta point closer to ATM carries a bigger chunk of option value.
+It's like a volume discount on risk.

 Premium Efficiency Ratio